 The ideal time to stretch is when your muscles are warm.
 Either after your exercise or a warm-up activity (say 5 minutes on the elliptical).
 You need to give your muscles a chance to warm up and become more flexible.
 Injuries can occur when you try to stretch a cold muscle.
 Hold stretches for approximately 20 seconds.

 Here is a great infographic of twelve stretching exercises to cover the entire body.
-This is what I followed today and probably will continue for the next two weeks.
+This is what I follow!

 What are some of your favorite stretches?
 Do you have a stretching routine you follow?